What is a material handler?

 Engage in continuous learning

-• Seminars on the latest inventory management software
+- Seminars about the latest in inventory management software

-• Workshops or certifications on workplace safety and ergonomics
+- Workshops or certifications in workplace safety and ergonomics

 Build a professional network